10 Signs of an Emotionally Immature Woman (And How to Deal With Her)

 How to Deal?

-• Before you jump in, ask yourself, “Is this the best response?
-“What will happen next?”
+• Ask yourself, “Is this the best response?
+“What will happen next?” before you leap in.

-• Identify your triggers: what events cause you to lash out?
-Avoid them, or have a plan.
+• Identify your triggers: what situations make you angry?
+Steer clear of them or make a plan.

 2. Difficulty with Conflict Resolution